 Several techniques are often employed to diagnose such NDDs, including functional neuroimaging, genetic blood tests, spinal cord imaging, and nerve-muscle biopsy.
 These techniques allow us to examine brain structure, function, and pathology and investigate neurodegenerative mechanisms in vivo.
 As a result of movement impairment in NDDs, it is reasonable to conclude that NDDs also affect foot force, resulting in the use of gait modality.
-The development of gait data has been used to analyze movement and balance abnormalities in healthy controls (HCs) and subjects with various diseases.
+The gait data have been used to analyze movement and balance abnormalities in healthy controls (HCs) and subjects with various diseases.
 In particular, measuring the biomechanical properties of gait during walking can provide valuable insights into the movement pattern of NDDs and has great promise for developing non-invasive automated NDD classification techniques.

 Wearable gait sensors have significantly reduced the need for costly laboratory equipment and specialized supervision.
-Among the various types of gait sensors, force sensors have gained widespread acceptance due to their exceptional accuracy in mapping joint movements and muscle activities.
-These sensors are highly popular in gait analysis research owing to their non-invasive nature, compact size, and affordability (Roelker, Bowden, Kautz, & Neptune, 2019).
-As a result, they have become one of the most commonly utilized tools in gait analysis studies (Abedinzadeh Torghabeh, Modaresnia, & Hosseini, 2024).
-Several gait parameters, such as stride length, stride time, step width, and gait velocity, are altered in patients with NDDs compared to HC.
-These alterations are often subtle and may not be visible to the naked eye, but can be detected using advanced gait signal analysis techniques such as machine learning (ML) algorithms.
+Force sensors have gained widespread acceptance among the various gait sensors due to their exceptional accuracy in mapping joint movements and muscle activities (Abedinzadeh Torghabeh et al., 2024).
+These sensors are highly popular in gait analysis research owing to their non-invasive nature, compact size, and affordability (Roelker et al., 2019).
+As a result, they have become one of the most commonly utilized tools in gait analysis studies (Abedinzadeh Torghabeh et al., 2024).
+Several gait parameters, such as stride length, stride time, step width, and gait velocity, alter in patients with NDDs compared to HC.
+These alterations are often subtle and may not be visible to the naked eye but can be detected using advanced gait signal analysis techniques such as machine learning (ML) algorithms.

 Recently, gait analysis has emerged as a promising non-invasive tool for detecting NDDs, providing valuable insights into the underlying motor impairments associated with these diseases.
-In this literature review, we will explore the current state of research on gait signal analysis for detecting NDDs, which all focus on PD, ALS, and HD and their corresponding HC.
+In this literature review, we will explore the current state of research on gait signal analysis for detecting NDDs, which all focus on PD, ALS, and HD and their matched HC.

-Pham (2018) discussed a gait analysis approach by transforming feature sequences into twodimensional (2D) texture images using the fuzzy recurrence plot (FRP) algorithm.
-The gray-level co-occurrence matrix (GLCMs) is then used to extract nineteen texture features from FRP images of HC and three groups of NDDs.
+Pham (2018) discussed a gait analysis approach by transforming feature sequences into 2-dimensional (2D) texture images using the fuzzy recurrence plot (FRP) algorithm.
+The gray-level co-occurrence matrix (GLCM) is then used to extract 19 texture features from FRP images of HC and 3 groups of NDDs.
 Then, the least square support vector machine (SVM) was used to differentiate HC from PD, ALS, and HD, where an accuracy rate of 100% was achieved.
-Gupta, Khajuria, Chatterjee, Joshi and Joshi (2019) proposed a methodology based on statistical and entropic features of the vertical ground reaction force (vGRF) signal, along with autocorrelation and cross-correlation between gait time series.
-They used a rule-based classifier trained with a decision tree algorithm and also performed mutual information analysis to evaluate the effectiveness of different feature sets.
+Gupta et al. (2019) proposed a methodology based on statistical and entropic features of the vertical ground reaction force (vGRF) signal, along with autocorrelation and cross-correlation between gait time series.
+They used a rule-based classifier trained with a decision tree algorithm and performed mutual information analysis to evaluate the effectiveness of different feature sets.
 Their approach achieved accuracy from 87.5% to 96.2% for binary classification of different NDDs and HCs.

-Ghoreshi Beyrami and Ghaderyan (2020) presented a methodology for diagnosing three types of NDDs based on mean, standard deviation (SD), skewness, kurtosis, and approximate entropy (AE) features of vGRF signals and sparse non-negative least squares (NNLS) coding classification technique, where their model achieved 100%, 99.78%, and 99.60% for ALS, PD, and HD detection tasks, respectively.
+Ghoreshi Beyrami and Ghaderyan (2020) presented a methodology for diagnosing three types of NDDs based on Mean±SD, skewness, kurtosis, and approximate entropy (AE) features of vGRF signals and sparse non-negative least squares (NNLS) coding classification technique, where their model achieved 100%, 99.78%, and 99.60% for ALS, PD, and HD detection tasks, respectively.
 Also, they could classify NDD and HC, achieving an accuracy of 98.45%.
-Nam Nguyen, Liu and Lin (2020) used the mean, SD, and multiscale sample entropy (MSE) values for feature extraction and utilized SVM and K-nearest neighbor (KNN) as classifiers.
-The investigation employed different windows for the segmentation data embalancement method.
+Nam Nguyen et al. (2020) used the Mean±SD, and multiscale sample entropy (MSE) values for feature extraction and utilized SVM and Knearest neighbor (KNN) as classifiers.
+The investigation employed different windows for the segmentation data imbalancement method.
 They achieved more than 99% accuracy for various binary classifications and a 99.77% accuracy for four-class differentiating between HC and various NDDs.